juanjoDiaz/serverless-middleware/README.md

 ## Contribute

-Help us making this plugin better and future proof.
+Help us to make this plugin better.

 * Clone the code
 * Install the dependencies with `npm install`